gracethorn/gracesblog/Final Project 2.md

 ![Final Project Objects](Images/final%20project%20objects.jpg)

+**Important Elements:** This should be a *fun and persoanlized experience* for viewers, bring lo-fi into art sphere

+Elements of Lo-fi: imperfections, everyday sounds, repetition & rhythm

 ### What people can Control

-1. Choose Your Base Track (1)
+1. Choose Your Base Track (3 options?)
-2. Place Objects to Create Sounds
+2. Place Objects to Produce Sounds (are sounds related or actually just random)
 3. Loop Sounds
+4. Change Tone?

-Are there certain random or unexpected elements?
+Are there certain **random or unexpected elements?**

 ### Mechanics and Logistics